-Heat rash -- also called prickly heat or miliaria -- is a common condition in which areas of the skin feel prickly or sting due to overheating.
-Heat rash looks like tiny bumps surrounded by a zone of red skin.
-It usually occurs on clothed parts of the body, such as the back, abdomen, neck, upper chest, groin, or armpits and usually gets better once the skin is cooled.
+It looks like tiny bumps surrounded by red skin.
+It usually happens on clothed parts of the body, such as your back, abdomen, neck, upper chest, groin, or armpits.
+And it usually gets better once your skin cools off.

-Heat rash occurs most often in hot, humid conditions.
+Heat rash happens most often in hot, humid conditions.
 It's most common in infants.
-Active people, newborns in incubators, and bedridden patients with fever also are more likely to get heat rash.
+Active people, newborns in incubators, and people on bed rest with fever also are more likely to get it.

-Heat rash begins with excessive perspiration, usually in a hot, humid environment.
-The ducts from the sweat glands in the skin become blocked.
-This causes the sweat to leak into the surrounding tissue, causing irritation and redness.
+You can get a heat rash when you sweat too much.
+The ducts from the sweat glands in your skin become blocked.
+This causes the sweat to leak into the surrounding tissue, which leads to irritation and redness.
 You may feel the prickly, or stinging, sensation that gives this condition its name.

 - Move to a cooler, less humid place.